 First, wormhole throats need mass-energy (possibly negative) on the scale of a black hole of the same size.
 Second, making time loops may cause virtual particles to become real and break down the wormhole in an energy cascade.
 Likely bad for the neighbourhood.
 And besides, dump one end in the Sun and another elsewhere (a la Stephen Baxter’s Ring), and you might drain the Sun and/or irradiate the solar system if it is large enough.

 Yes, killing the Sun is bad.
-And by irradiation we're once again talking about the complete sterilization of the Solar System.
+And by irradiation we’re once again talking about the complete sterilisation of the Solar System.

 Should we choose to relocate our Solar System in the far future, we run the risk of destroying it completely.

 In 1987, Russian Physicist Leonid Shkadov proposed a megastructure concept, since dubbed the Shkadov Thruster, that could literally move our solar system and all that’s within it to a neighbouring star system.
 In the future, this would allow us to reject our older, dying star in favour of a younger version.

 Writing in Popular Mechanics, Adam Hadhazy explains how it works:

 The Shkadov Thruster setup is simple (in theory): It’s just a colossal, arc-shaped mirror, with the concave side facing the sun.
 Builders would place the mirror at an arbitrary distance where gravitational attraction from the sun is balanced out by the outward pressure of its radiation.
 The mirror thus becomes a stable, static satellite in equilibrium between gravity’s tug and sunlight’s push.

 Solar radiation reflects off the mirror’s inner, curved surface back toward the sun, effectively pushing our star with its own sunlight — the reflected energy produces a tiny net thrust.
 VoilÃ , a Shkadov Thruster, and humanity is ready to hit the galactic trail.